For more about us

 This mode of learning looks very different from other school models.
-Indoors, the kids, young adults, and adults all share the same comfortable space, pursuing their activities individually and in groups.
-Play, conversation, and managing the school as a business all take part simultaneously in the shared space, on couches and at common tables, in an environment of people who trust and respect each other.
+Children, young adults, and adults all share the same comfortable space, pursuing their activities individually and in groups.
 Through the back doors is our small back yard, beyond which is our expansive 19 acre extended campus, Patterson Park.

 Participatory Democracy Among Equals

 By participating in a working democracy, students develop the ability to make clear, logical arguments and learn how to deal with complex, ethical issues.

 Everyone in the community has an equal vote on rules, budgeting, staff elections, and all other facets of running the school.
 Students develop the ability to make clear, logical arguments and learn how to deal with complex, ethical issues.
 Most of these duties and meetings are voluntary, but there is one democratic meeting–the Judicial Committee–that everyone is routinely required to attend.